cloudmesh/cloudmesh-slurm/README.md

 Note to execute the command on the command line you have to type in `cms slurm` and not just `slurm`.

+TODO: there is a todo in the manpage

 <!--MANUAL-SLURM-->
 ```